flatscrew/plugins-linux-beaver/README.md

 ## Installation

 ### Windows - GIMP and RasterFlow
-This section describes installation for GIMP on Windows (compatible with GIMP 2.x and GIMP 3.x).
+This section describes installation for GIMP or RasterFlow on Windows (compatible with GIMP 2.x and GIMP 3.x).

 Requirements: